Subtitles Not Showing When Casting VLC to Chromecast

 Useful guide: Convert SRT to 3D Subtitles and Add them to 3D Movies

-2. Navigate to the “Subtitles” tab within the software.
+2. Go to the “Subtitles” tab.

 Pro tip: How to Watch Netflix with Dual Subtitles